The Muted Lesbian Voice

 Lesbianism reached a high level of articulateness for the first time during The Well of Loneliness trial, and yet the repression of lesbian existence is ongoing.
 Critics have always dismissed those qualities of a text which do not conform to their own particular outlook.
 This becomes clear when considering the exclusion of most women writers from the central repertoire of English literature.
 As Jeni Couzyn states, it is “the context and not the style or form of their work that men have disliked”.
 [10] Male critics have simply continued to ignore content even when condescending to comment upon style and form, and this repression of content is far more common in the case of women writing from and about lesbian experience.

 Denials of lesbian experience are not peculiar to the early decades of the twentieth century.
 A 1965 reading of “Goblin Market” reveals how lesbian love becomes trivialised and subverted by its critics.
 [11] In the poem male sexuality is attacked through the allegorical device of goblins and seen as a sexuality which is intrusive and poisonous to female love.
 Sensual love occurs only between the two sisters, who together challenge the violence of male sexuality.
 Yet Winston Weathers cannot allow Laura and Lizzie their separate identities.
 He sees instead Rossetti’s use of “sisters” as expressing parts of the divided self, parts of a fragmented personality which is appropriately resolved when both of the sisters marry and adopt heterosexual tasks and operations.
-He ignores all passion between the sisters, such as the intense sexual enounter when Lizzie returns from the brutal hands of the goblins, having saved her sister’s life:
+He ignores all passion between the sisters, such as the intense sexual encounter when Lizzie returns from the brutal hands of the goblins, having saved her sister’s life:

 Never mind my bruises,